Larrybin/changan-penpen/docs/ci-cd.md

   - `SYNC_PRODUCTION_SECRETS` toggles secret sync
   - Health checks: `/api/health?fast=1` must pass; strict must pass before success
 - All Actions pinned to commit SHAs

+Docs-only changes
+- The deploy workflow also triggers on docs/README changes to run the quality gate.
+- The actual deploy job is skipped automatically when the change set contains only `docs/**` and/or `README.md`.

 ## 5. Required Secrets/Vars
 | Name | Purpose | Scope |